-Nine countries together possess more than 19,000 nuclear weapons.
-The United States and Russia maintain roughly 2,000 of their nuclear weapons on high-alert status – ready to be launched within minutes of a warning.
+Nine countries together possess around 14,000 nuclear weapons.
+The United States and Russia maintain roughly 1,800 of their nuclear weapons on high-alert status – ready to be launched within minutes of a warning.
 Most are many times more powerful than the atomic bombs dropped on Japan in 1945.
 A single nuclear warhead, if detonated on a large city, could kill millions of people, with the effects persisting for decades.

 The failure of the nuclear powers to disarm has heightened the risk that other countries will acquire nuclear weapons.
 The only guarantee against the spread and use of nuclear weapons is to eliminate them without delay.
 Although the leaders of some nuclear-armed nations have expressed their vision for a nuclear-weapon-free world, they have failed to develop any detailed plans to eliminate their arsenals and are modernizing them.

 How many nuclear weapons are there in the world?